flet-dev/website/docs/tutorials/python-solitaire.md

 ```

 :::note
-Note: since each card has `slot` property now, we don’t need to remember start_left and start_top position of the draggable card in Solitaire class anymore, because we can just bounce it back to it’s slot.
+Note: since each card has `slot` property now, there is no need to remember `start_left` and `start_top` position of the draggable card in Solitaire class anymore, because we can just bounce it back to it’s slot.
 :::

 Let’s update `Solitaire` class to inherit from `Stack`, and move the creation of cards and slots there: